jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-4/index.md

 query             -> binary?
 ```

 If our statement is completely empty, the next token we parse will be an `EOF`.
-We'll check to see if we should stop parsing and return an empty `Query` object, or continue recursing through our grammar by descending into our next nonterminal with `binary()`.
+We'll check to see if we should stop parsing and return an empty `Query` object, or continue recursing through our grammar by descending into our next nonterminal.
+We know that will be a `Binary`, so our next method will be `binary()`.

 ```typescript
 class Parser {